bastelgarage/co2ampel/nodejs/README.md

 Server started!
 Is running at http://localhost:80
 ```

-YOu can set the enviroment variable `PORT` if you want to run the server on a different port,
+You can set the enviroment variable `PORT` if you want to run the server on a different port,
 e. g., one that doesn't require you to be `root`.

 ## Testing